 eSports Viewership is Growing

 Thanks to the arrival of COVID-19, the nature of eSports has changed.
-The lines between eSports, livestreaming and even influencer marketing have become blurred.
+The lines between eSports, livestreaming, and even influencer marketing have become blurred.
 The pandemic led to viewing spikes across all livestreaming platforms.
-People were required to spend time at home during the lockdown and so turned to livestreaming to while away their time.
+People were required to spend time at home during the lockdown and so turned to livestreaming to wile away their time.
 While the eSports market faced challenges during this time, it also saw considerable growth and expanded into markets where there had previously been little activity.
 However, the industry suffered from the cancellation of many in-person events, and some international events had to be replaced by regional competitions.

 There had already been a significant increase in eSports viewers since 2016 – both occasional viewers and enthusiasts, i.e., viewers who watch it regularly.
 Between 2018 and 2019, there was a 12.3% increase year over year (using Newzoo's old definitions).
 In Newzoo's 2019 adjusted figures, there were 200.8 million occasional viewers and 197 million eSports enthusiasts, making the total audience 397.8 million.
 The year-over-year growth continued in 2020, with 220.5 million occasional viewers and 215.4 million eSports enthusiasts, a combined eSports audience of 435.9 million.